 In some cases, you might need to switch from a wireless (Wi-Fi) connection to a wired (Ethernet) connection.
 Or you might need to adjust your computer's firewall or proxy settings.

 Verify that your phone is set to the correct date and time.
 That'll help us determine which updates you need.
-On Start, flick left to the App list, and then tap Settings
+On Start, flick left to the App list, and then tap Settings> Date + time.

 When you connect your phone to a PC for the first time, the Zune software will automatically create a primary sync relationship between your phone and that computer.
 Other computers you connect to after that will have a guest sync relationship with your phone.
 Your primary computer remembers your linked phone and all of its settings and history, so it's the only computer that will create a backup of your phone during the update process.
 That's why we recommend that you only use your primary computer to update your phone software.
 If you need to use a different computer, see How to sync your Zune player or Windows Phone 7.